mongodb/chatbot/docs/docs/server/evaluate.md

 You can do this with the MongoDB Chatbot Server by running the server locally and querying it.

-If you want to query it from a UI, you can quickly spin up the UI from the [Quick Start](../quick-start.md) guide.
+If you want to query it from a UI, you have the following options:

+- Spin up the UI from the [Quick Start](../quick-start.md) guide.
+- Build your own UI with the [Chatbot UI](../ui.md) components.
+- Build a custom UI that queries the server directly.
+Refer to the [API specification](./openapi) for more information on the endpoints.

 :::note[Query Server Directly]